 - In high voltage system (>1kv) the focus of the earthing system is less on safety but it is more important to look after the reliability of power supply, protection of equipment.
 The most common type of fault is the L-G fault in the high voltage system.
 During the L-G fault, the fault current path is closed through the earth.

 Therefore, this is all about what is Earthing?
 It is basically done to protect ourselves from electric shocks.
-In this article, we had an overview of the safety measures to be taken by connecting any equipment conductive surfaces to the Earth which is termed as Earthing.
-Apart from this, we had also discussed why earthing is required, protective earthing, different types of earthing and the difference between them, and applications.
-Here is a question for the readers, what is the purpose of the third pin in a plug?
+This article discusses an overview of the safety measures to be taken by connecting any equipment conductive surfaces to the Earth which is termed as Earthing.
+And also we have discussed why earthing is required, protective earthing, different types of earthing and the difference between them, and applications.
+Here is a question for you, what is the function of the pin-3 in a plug?